- U.S. citizen at the time of application.

 - Preference given to applicants whose higher education was received primarily at a U.S. Institution.
 Undergraduate study abroad is not considered disqualifying.

 Fulbright Scholarships have a campus process and require a Stanford endorsement.
 Therefore, you need to be aware of two deadlines: a campus deadline and a national deadline.
-The campus deadline is in mid- September and the national deadline in mid- October.
+The campus deadline is in mid- September and the national deadline is early October.
 The application process is lengthy and requires many months of preparation.

 Should I apply?